-788 Cicero, De or.
+$^{^{788}}$ Cicero, De or.
 2.115.
 The other two pillars are "the proof of our allegations" and "the rousing of their feelings to whatever impulse our case may require."

-or character of the speaker.789 Tertullus's captatio benevolentiae is striking to a modern reader because of its slick-tongued style.
-Here we have reference to Felix's rule of peace and his fortuitous actions, a spirit of thankfulness, as well as a worthy title ($\varkappa \rho \dot{\alpha} \tau \iota \sigma \tau \epsilon \Phi \hat{\eta} \lambda \iota \xi$).
+or character of the speaker.
+Tertullus's captatio benevolentiae is striking to a modern reader because of its slick-tongued style.
+Here we have reference to Felix's rule of peace and his fortuitous actions, a spirit of thankfulness, as well as a worthy title ($\kappa \rho \acute{\alpha} \tau \iota \sigma \tau \epsilon \Phi \acute{\eta} \lambda \iota \xi$).

-In light of its ancient context, Tertullus's exordium is not unusual, although excessive flattery was discouraged by rhetoricians and other writers.^{79°} Winter produces a few examples of captationes benevolentiae from antiquity that serve as helpful comparisons with Tertullus's: (1) "Since your innate benevolence, My Lord Prefect, has ever anticipated all needs being myself in manifold ways oppressed and wronged, I hasten to appeal to you in order to obtain justice."791 (2) "Since your ingrained justice, my Lord Prefect, is extended to all men, I myself having suffered injustices fall back on you, expecting to receive a legal remedy."792 (3) "Conscious of your love of equity, my lord prefect, and your solicitude of all, especially the women [wives] and widows."793
+In light of its ancient context, Tertullus's exordium is not unusual, although excessive flattery was discouraged by rhetoricians and other writers.
+Winter produces a few examples of captationes benevolentiae from antiquity that serve as helpful comparisons with Tertullus's: (1) "Since your innate benevolence, My Lord Prefect, has ever anticipated all needs being myself in manifold ways oppressed and wronged, I hasten to appeal to you in order to obtain justice."
+Since your ingrained justice, my Lord Prefect, is extended to all men, I myself having suffered injustices fall back on you, expecting to receive a legal remedy." having suffered injustices fall back on you, expecting to receive a legal remedy.
+The women [wives] and widows."
+In all your solicitude of all, especially the